US cryptocurrency exchange Coinbase makes stock market debut | DW | 14.04.2021

 However, experts warn investors against comparing trading in cryptocurrencies with traditional investments.
 In addition to significantly higher fluctuation ranges, investors are threatened by not insignificant cyberrisks.
 Hacked accounts, for which exchanges like Coinbase do not feel responsible, are common.
 Laws that oblige classic brokers and banks to take strict security measures to protect their customers often do not apply to cryptoexchanges.

 However, the industry does not have to fear more regulation, Hwang believes.
 The risk of money laundering appears to be lower than previously feared, according to studies.
-In addition, Gary Gensler, soon-to-be head of the American Securities and Exchange Commission, is a strong advocate of the cryptoscene.
+In addition, Gary Gensler, soon-to-be head of the American Securities and Exchange Commission (SEC), is a strong advocate of the cryptoscene.

-Coinbase has faced more standard criticisms, over things such as its customer service.
-It recently hired 2,000 new customer support employees to improve this.
+Coinbase has faced more standard criticisms over things such as its customer service.
+It recently hired 2,000 new customer support employees to improve them.
 It was also recently fined $6.5 million by the US derivatives regulator CFTC for inaccurate reports on transactions in digital assets between 2015 and 2018.

 Problems like these are only likely to be stumbling blocks for Coinbase on the way to massive growth.
 The cryptomarketplace is already worth more than the time-honored New York Stock Exchange.
 Hwang compares its current status to that of the internet decades ago.
 "Leveraging the internet analogy, nobody in the early 1990s could have predicted the positive disruption the internet would have on our lives," he says.